Lake Kerkini and Macedonia – Balkan birds and spring wildlife

 Day 2 We start today walking along the nearby Babuna river, where Roller and Golden Oriole breed in poplars fringing the river shores.
 On the east bank of the Vardar River we will find an area of low hills, intersected with flat stream valleys.
 This is the driest area of Macedonia and has a real Mediterranean character.
 The butterfly season should be well advanced here, with Cardinal, Little Tiger Blue and Southern White Admiral all likely.

 Day 3 An early start takes us to a plateau where we walk to a viewpoint overlooking a ‘vulture restaurant’.
-The vultures of the Balkans are in serious decline, and these feeding sites help to support dwindling populations: our visit will contribute much needed funds to the protection of the country’s threatened vultures.
+The vultures of the Balkans are in serious decline, and these feeding sites help support dwindling populations: our visit will contribute much needed funds to the protection of the country’s threatened vultures.
 We will try to find butterfly specialities such as Russian Heath, Krueper’s Small White and Freyer’s Fritillary.
 We will also stop in a village to observe a colony of Lesser Kestrels, said to be one of the last large colonies in the Balkans

 Day 4 A walk in the Demir Kapija gorge should reveal interesting butterflies, including Great Banded Grayling, Ilex Hairstreak and Balkan Marbled White.
 Amongst the scattered scrub we will look for Olive-tree Warbler and Masked Shrike, two Balkan specialities that make their home in these sunny hillsides.
 Heading east, we will make a brief stop at Dojran Lake, a large shallow wetland shared between Macedonia and Greece.
 After crossing the border back into Greece, we will transfer to the village of Akritochori, set near the eastern embankment of Lake Kerkini, this gives us a great position to explore the lake surroundings and the nearby mountain ranges.

 Days 5-7 Renowned as one of the finest wetland sites in Europe, Lake Kerkini attracts thousands of water birds throughout the year.
-Springs sees the breeding migrants back and we can explore not only the lake itself but also the diverse habitats found in proximity of the lake.
+Springs sees the breeding migrants back and we can explore not only the lake but also the diverse habitats found in proximity of the lake.
 One morning we will have an early start to take a boat trip along the northern shore.
 The boat will go past the river delta edge where the heronries and a large colony of Cormorants are, an area teeming with thousands of birds: various herons and egrets, Spoonbills and Glossy Ibis.
 We will explore the warm hillsides in search of wildflowers, including Eastern Lizard Orchid Himantoglossum caprinum and the Dragon Lily Dracunculus vulgari, while Nettle-tree Butterflies sometimes number in their thousands.
 To the west of the lake, the Kroutsia Mountains hold exceptional numbers of breeding raptors: Lesser Spotted Eagle, Levant Sparrowhawk and Honey Buzzard will be amongst our targets, along with Black Stork.

 Please note that the itinerary may be changed to suit the weather or other practicalities at the discretion of the leaders.